ServiceStack/servicestack-cli/README.md

 }
 ```

-Now we can create a new `await-demo.ts` file and start using TypeScript's async/await feature which as it can only be called within an `async` function, which we can wrap
+Now we can create a new `await-demo.ts` file and start using TypeScript's async/await feature which as it can only be called within an `async` function, we'll need to wrap in an async function:
-and immediately call with:

 ```ts
 import { JsonServiceClient } from 'servicestack-client';